 These are items that are used once and thrown away, or recycled in rare cases.

 Several zero-waste bloggers have campaigns to reduce our consumption of single-use disposables.
-Lisa Borden’s Take Out Without Campaign urges… Read the rest
+Lisa Borden’s Take Out Without Campaign urges people to… Read the rest